testify-project/semantic-testing.github.io/_posts/2000-01-08-safety-test.md

 **Goal**

-The goal a safety test is to insure the system does not cause injury to clients and your organization.
+The system does not cause injury to the client.

 **Objectives**

-* Insure the system does not cause psychological injury
+* The system does not cause psychological injury
-* Insure the system does not cause physiological injury
+* The system does not cause physiological injury
-* Insure the system does not cause financial injury
+* The system does not cause financial injury

 **Strategies**

 * Assert access to system data is secure
 * Assert access to the system is secure
-* Assert access to system host is secure
+* Assert access to hardware the system is deployed to is secure
 * Assert access to system network environment is secure
+* Assert access to the physical location of the system is secure
-* Assert the system is safe to use by clients
+* Assert the system is safe to use by the client

 **Tactics**

 * Utilize safety and security experts
 * Utilize internal red teams
+* Utilize access control
 * Utilize information security standards
 * Utilize secure coding standards and practices
 * Utilize vulnerability analyzers